 Rudskoy noted that, under the 2013 agreement to give up its chemical weapons, the Syrian government destroyed its stockpiles at 10 sites that were under its control.
 This was verified by the Organization for Prohibition of Chemical Weapons (OPCW).
 However, the remaining two facilities were in territory controlled by the rebels, he said, and it remains unclear what happened to the chemicals stored there.

-Posted by Gordon Duff, Senior Editor on April 12, 2017, With 8062 Reads Filed under The Gordon Duff Files, WarZone.
+Posted by Gordon Duff, Senior Editor on April 12, 2017, With 8330 Reads Filed under The Gordon Duff Files, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.